jcamins/biblionarrator/doc/install.md

 * Node.js 0.8+
 * npm (node package manager)
 * grunt
-* ElasticSearch 0.90.3
-* Apache Cassandra
+* Redis

-*NOTE*: After step 1 you will need to run (in the biblionarrator root):

-    npm install
+These instructions assume you will be using Titan with Apache Cassandra and ElasticSearch 0.90+.
+However, depending on your desired configuration, you may not need one or both of them.

-If you are setting up a development environment, you will also need:
+If you are setting up a development environment, you will also need git.

-* git
-* make
-* lesscss

 Installation procedure
 ----------------------